 Chorus members need little excuse to sing when they are together and have shared Random Acts of Music with unsuspecting members of the public around shops, restaurants and local landmarks.
 The Chorus has taken Random Acts to visit T-Rex in the Fossil Museum, to the top of the All Saints’ Bell Tower, amongst the fabric rolls in Spotlight, the streets of Milthorpe, and the Ball & Chain Grill at Salamanca, Hobart just to name a few!

 The Chorus has performed at many local events including Australia Day and Citizenship ceremonies, the Bathurst Winter Festival, Bathurst Farmers Markets and the Spring Garden Spectacular.
 The Chorus have provided entertainment for functions for a range of organisations such as Bathurst Regional Council, Inner Wheel, Masonic Lodges, the Royal Australasian College of GPs, and the Order of Australia.

 The Chorus has performed at the Trundle ABBA Festival and Wellington Quota Art Show.
-The Chorus has also presented concerts in diverse venues such as Jenolan Caves Cathedral Cave, Mudgee wineries, Canowindra High School and Aged Care facilities in Bathurst, Orange & Blayney.
+The Chorus has also presented concerts in diverse venues such as Jenolan Caves Cathedral Cave, Sydney Town Hall, Mudgee wineries and Aged Care facilities in Bathurst, Orange & Blayney.
 For over a decade, the Chorus has hosted an annual Luncheon and Craft Display where we show off our cooking skills as well as our singing.
-In addition, the annual Charity Knit In and year-round knitting and crocheting efforts of chorus members and supporters have seen more than 80 blankets distributed to local charities since 2014.
+In addition, the annual Charity Knit In and year-round knitting and crocheting efforts of our chorus members and supporters have seen more than 100 blankets distributed to local charities since 2014.